Is there still discrimination linked to rules?

 On the same subject: Being a woman in Afghanistan under the Taliban.

-How can we combat discrimination?
+How to combat discrimination?

 Elia is committed to making sanitary protection accessible to all women.
 That's why we donate 10% of the profits from our menstrual panties to associations fighting menstrual insecurity.